-- Cross-border
+- Internal energy market

-- interconnections
+- Cross-border interconnections

-- •Resilience
+- Resilience and cybersecurity

 - Reliable and secure supply

-- •New business models
+- Future market evolution

 Despite the continuous role of electricity and gas, it will be crucial to expand our outlook into an integrated system where other energy vectors may be included.
 Circularity will be the key to achieve decarbonisation targets and as regulators, we will contribute to that end.